-Produce peelers and paring knives are easily used, portable, and dishwasher safe.
+Produce peelers and paring knives are easy to use, portable, and dishwasher safe.
 Apple peelers/corers cut the fruit quickly, but be careful of sharp metal spikes, and get ready to use some muscle turning the handle.
 Follow equipment directions carefully.